muniworth/fp-onboarding/FunctionalProgramming/README.md

 data State s a = State (s -> (a, s))
 ```

-Like with `Fallible e`, `State s` has a pure fragment containing computations
+Like `Fallible e`, `State s` has a pure fragment containing computations that
-that don't really get or set the state, and we enter it with `pure`:
+don't really get or set the state, and we enter it with `pure`:
 ```Haskell
 pure :: a -> State s a
 pure a = State \s -> (a, s)